gitlevich/scsc-kt/scsc-monolith/docs/ReferenceScenarios.md

 - the Order should be marked as shipped.
 This completes the process.

 ## Collecting order payment
+An Order Payment tracks payments received for a given order.
+It is created during Order Completion Process, when the amount due becomes known.
+Its responsibility is to track when the requested amount was received in full.
+Once that happens, it announces that the order is fully paid, triggering the next step in the Order Completion Process.

 ## Shipping the package

+TODO